streetgrandmaster/alx-low_level_programming/0x18-dynamic_libraries/README.md

 * Email at [📧lawifirst@gmail.com](mailto:lawifirst@gmail.com)
 * Phone on [📞+254708581688](tel:+254708581688)

-> open for any collaboration, recommendation and update suggestions.
+> Open for any collaboration, recommendation and update suggestions.

 ## LICENSE